mdshahjalal5/kbi-tutorial/keyd-keyboard-remapping-tutorial.md

 ```

-# Keyd and Hyprland Configuration Guide
+# Keyd Configuration Guide

-This document provides an overview of **keyboard remapping** using Keyd and **window management** in Hyprland.
+This document provides an overview of **keyboard remapping** using Keyd.
 It explains key functionalities, shortcuts, and operations to enhance your productivity.

 ---